grnet/e-science/README.md

 # GRNET eScience
-eScience is a cloud-based integrated service platform for big data analytics offered by GRNET and the associated ~okeanos ([http://okeanos.grnet.gr](http://)) IaaS.
+eScience is a cloud-based integrated service platform for big data analytics offered by GRNET and the associated [~okeanos](http://okeanos.grnet.gr) IaaS.

 ## Orka package
-Currently the codenamed *orka* (ver 0.1.1) CLI and Web interfaces enable ~okeanos users to create Hadoop 2.x \(YARN\) multi-node clusters ([apache.hadoop.org](http://)) in order to run their big data algorithms.
+Currently the codenamed *orka* (ver 0.1.1) CLI and Web interfaces enable ~okeanos users to create Hadoop 2.x \(YARN\) multi-node clusters (http://apache.hadoop.org) in order to run their big data algorithms.
 Researchers, university students and teachers can fully exploit the MapReduce (as well as others) programming paradigm without wasting time and resources in hardware maintenance, software setup, etc.

 ## Future
 eScience software adopts the agile methodology.
 At the end of each development cycle (aka sprint) a new shippable software increment is delivered.
 Features to be included in future orka  versions include: